How to Stop Rubbing Your Tongue on Teeth

 If you’re experiencing an itchy, irritated mouth from rubbing your tongue on your teeth, you can do a few things to help relieve the sensation.
 Drinking cool water or rinsing with salt water is probably the simplest solution.
 If you don’t like the taste of saltwater, try sucking on a piece of ice or placing an ice cube in your mouth for a few moments.
 Another thing that tends to help is brushing the tongue with toothpaste.

 The minty flavor gives you a fresh taste in your mouth while helping to get rid of the dead skin cells that are irritating your tongue.
 Some people have found relief from the itchy, irritating sensation by using a tongue scraper.
-This is a small tool with a semi-flat edge on one side and perpendicularly cut into the other that is used to scrape the tongue’s surface clean.
+This is a small tool with a semi-flat edge on one side that is perpendicularly cut into the other to scrape the tongue’s surface clean.

 Some Tips and Suggestions: